Peter-van-der-Velde/Alraune/README.md

 ### Installing
-To use this program you will need to have a http server installed.
+to build this program you first need a local copy of it:
-Or follow these few steps to install one using npm however this requires that you have npm and nodejs installed.
 ```bash
 # Clone the github repository
 $ git clone https://github.com/Peter-van-der-Velde/Alraune.git